This set of Environment Management MCQs focuses on “Effects and Control Measures of Marine Pollution”.

 d) Toxic hydrates

 Explanation: When drill cuttings dumped on the seabed and it creates anoxic conditions.
-These anoxic conditions results in the production of toxic sulphides in the bottom sediment, thus eliminating the benthic fauna.
+These anoxic conditions result in the production of toxic sulphides in the bottom sediment, thus eliminating the benthic fauna.

 13. What happens if liquid oil contaminates a bird’s plumage?